Fastiz/artificial-intelligence-systems/genetic-algorithm/README.md

 Algorithm to find the best configuration for each character of a specific rol game.
 ## Executing the program
 To execute the program download the [genetic-algorithm.jar](https://github.com/Fastiz/artificial-intelligence-systems/releases) from releases and place it inside the directory that includes the configuration file.
+In the same folder, create a data folder and paste the .tsv files inside.
 Then open a shell in the same directory and run the following script:
 ```
 java -jar genetic-algorithm.jar
 ```
 ## Configuration file
 The configuration file reads different inputs depending on the methods used.
+### Population
+Set the population size.

+Set population=X, where X is the population size.
+### Children amount
+Set the amount of children to generate on each iteration.

+Set childrenAmount=X, where X is amount of children to generate.
 ### Fitness function
 Set the fitness function for the kind of character you want to optimize.
 The options are:
 1. Archer